Denise Dowse, of ‘90210’ and more, in coma after contracting viral meningitis

-PORTSMOUTH, Va.
-(WAVY) — From New York to Hollywood and beyond, prayers are being offered for veteran actor and director Denise Dowse.
+From New York to Hollywood and beyond, prayers are being offered for veteran actor and director Denise Dowse, KTLA sister station WAVY reports.

 According to her sister Tracey, the 1981 graduate of Norfolk State University is fighting for her life in Los Angeles after contracting viral meningitis.
 Tracey shared the diagnosis on Facebook over the weekend.